Las Terrenas Peninsula De Samana, Dominican Republic Travel Guide

 Explore secluded beaches like Playa Ermitaño (can be accessed by boat or challenging hike) and Playa Morón (accessible by ATV or boat).
 These offer unspoiled beauty and a sense of remote paradise.

 Discover local rivers and swimming holes often frequented by Dominicans.
-Ask trusted residents or local guides for directions to these refreshing spots, that might not appear on tourist maps.
+Ask trusted residents or local guides for directions to these specific refreshing spots, that might not appear on tourist maps.

 Areas further east or west along the Samaná Peninsula are slowly developing.
 They retain more untouched charm and create openings for quiet exploration away from the further established tourist zones.